DALL-M: Context-Aware Clinical Data Augmentation with LLMs: Results

 This experiment evaluated the potential of LLMs to accurately generate synthetic values for pre-existing clinical features within the MIMIC-IV dataset.
 The criticality of this task cannot be overstated, given the propensity of LLMs to produce ``hallucinations'' or inaccuracies that, within a medical context, could lead to significant ramifications for patient care.
-To mitigate these risks and ensure the generation of clinically relevant values, we employed a structured approach involving generating a prompt (see Fig.~S2 in Supplementary Material).
+To mitigate these risks and ensure the generation of clinically relevant values, we employed a structured approach involving generating a prompt (Figure \ref{fig:exp1_specific}).
 We set the temperature parameter to $0.1$ and applied eight clinical features from the MIMIC-IV dataset (oxygen saturation, temperature, gender, age, heart rate, o2sat, systolic (sbp), and diastolic blood pressure (dbp)) to $799$ patient cases.

 We analyzed the capabilities of different types of LLMs to generate clinically relevant synthetic data.
-We tested nine different LLMs ranging from medical domain-specific models (such as BioGPT\cite{Luo2022}, ClinicalBERT\cite{Huang2019}, BioClinicalBERT\cite{alsentzer2019}, and Medtiron\cite{chen2023}) to more general models (Mistral\cite{jiang2023}, Zehyr\cite{tunstall2023}, Llama2\cite{touvron2023}, GPT-3.5, and GPT-4).
-Figure~S2 of Supplementary Material presents an example of a prompt to generate values for existing features based on the patient's clinical context.
+We tested nine different LLMs ranging from medical domain-specific models (such as BioGPT\citep{Luo2022}, ClinicalBERT\citep{Huang2019}, BioClinicalBERT\citep{alsentzer2019}, and Medtiron\citep{chen2023}) to more general models (Mistral\citep{jiang2023}, Zehyr\citep{tunstall2023}, Llama2\citep{touvron2023}, GPT-3.5, and GPT-4).
+Figure \ref{fig:exp1_specific} presents an example of a prompt to generate values for existing features based on the patient's clinical context.

 To quantify the deviation of LLM-generated values from actual clinical data, we employed the Mean Squared Error (MSE) metric, comparing the generated values against the ground truth for each feature.
 We use this metric to indicate the LLM's accuracy and reliability in synthesizing clinical data.